Niall-OLeary/Portfolio/README.md

 # Hi, I'm Niall O'Leary 👋

 **Data Analyst | Power BI Developer | Data Engineer**
-Skilled in SQL, Power BI, data modelling, and transforming raw data into actionable insights.
+Skilled in SQL, Power BI, data modelling and ETL pipelines.
+All with a focus of transforming raw data into actionable business insights.

-Welcome to my GitHub portfolio — a collection of analytical projects, dashboards, and technical work showcasing my experience across operational reporting, BI development, and data-driven decision-making.
+Welcome to my GitHub portfolio — a collection of analytical/engineering projects, dashboards, and technical work showcasing my experience across operational reporting, BI development, and data engineering.

 ---